Xenophobic attack: Group gives South Africa ultimatum or risk ICC

-The Southern Nigeria People Mandate (SNPM), has issued ultimatum to South African government to compensate families of Nigerians whose loved ones were killed in the past and present xenophobic attacks.
+The Southern Nigeria People Mandate (SNPM), has issued an ultimatum to the South African government to compensate families of Nigerians whose loved ones were killed in the past and present xenophobic attacks.

 The compensation, the NGO further demanded, should include those whose shops were looted.

-The National Coordinator of SNPM, Mr Augustine Chukwudum, gave the ultimate while condemning the xenophobic attacks on innocent Nigerians, on Wednesday in Enugu while speaking with the Newsmen.
+The National Coordinator of SNPM, Mr Augustine Chukwudum, gave the ultimate while condemning the xenophobic attacks on innocent Nigerians, on Wednesday in Enugu while speaking with the News Agency of Nigeria (NAN).

-Nigerian mission condemns killing of 3 Nigerians in S/Africa(Opens in a new browser tab)

 “If South African government fails to do as we demand, SNPM will not have any other option than to drag the government to International Criminal Court (ICC) in Hague,’’ he said.